Light-induced half-quantized Hall effect and axion insulator: Alternative route towards Floquet Axion and Chern insulators

 \subsection{Axion-Chern quench}

-An interesting extension of the abovementioned approach involves performing a Floquet quench on the Axion and Chern phases.
-Since they are generated by left and right polarized light, we shall investigate the possible outcomes of periodically quenching the chirality of the circularly polarized light to alternate rapidly between Fig.~\ref{Fig:Schematic}(e) and ~\ref{Fig:Schematic}(f) [or Fig.~\ref{Fig:Schematic_light}(a) and ~\ref{Fig:Schematic_light}(b)].
-Without loss of generality, we take Fig.~\ref{Fig:Schematic}(e) (left-handed circularly polarized light with $\varphi=-\pi/2$) and ~\ref{Fig:Schematic}(f) (right-handed circularly polarized light with $\varphi=\pi/2$) in the following discussions.
+An interesting extension of the above-mentioned approach involves performing a Floquet quench on the axion and Chern phases.
+Since they are generated by left and right polarized light, we shall investigate the possible outcomes of periodically quenching the chirality of the circularly polarized light to alternate rapidly between Figs.~\ref{Fig:Schematic}(e) and ~\ref{Fig:Schematic}(f) [or Figs.~\ref{Fig:Schematic_light}(a) and ~\ref{Fig:Schematic_light}(b)].
+Without loss of generality, we take Figs.~\ref{Fig:Schematic}(e) (left-handed circularly polarized light with $\varphi=-\pi/2$) and ~\ref{Fig:Schematic}(f) (right-handed circularly polarized light with $\varphi=\pi/2$) in the following discussions.